CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'analyze competitors', 'competitive landscape', 'identify differentiation', 'market positioning', 'Porter's Five Forces', 'competitive strategy analysis'.
-These are realistic phrases users would naturally use.
+Contains good natural keywords users would say: 'analyze competitors', 'competitive landscape', 'differentiation', 'market positioning', 'Porter's Five Forces'.
+These are terms users would naturally use when requesting competitive analysis.

 3 / 3